Sound technical content, curated with aloha by

 July 23, 2024

-Ed. note: Since 1989 this forum has enjoyed the camaraderie & warm aloha which real names & locations afford.
-If you're not into that spirit, those who do post with their real name may be less likely to engage with you.
+Ed. note: This forum enjoys the warm aloha of real names.
+People who offer their real name may be less likely to engage with those who don't.

 A. Hi Jadon,

 I could be in error, but I think a viable way of making such components, rather than painting them, is to anodize them and leave them unsealed, then use the silk screen to dye in the desired patterns, then to seal them.
 Even the best black dyes are not totally UV-proof but they ought to be pretty good.
-For ink black color you'll need thick anodizing, probably about 0.0006".
+For ink-black color you'll need thick anodizing, probably about 0.0006".

 I have not actually done this myself, so I hope that a reader who has will fill us in on anything I missed or correct any misinformation.